ret2xzhao/Robotics_and_Autonomous_Systems/Georgia Tech Robotics/ROS Tutorials/OpenCV_ROS_in_Python.md

        rqt_graph
        ```

- 1. Convert the incoming `Image` message to an OpenCV `Image` object and display it
+ 3. Convert the incoming `Image` message to an OpenCV `Image` object and display it
- As before, we'll use the `CvBridge` module to do the conversion.
+ as before, we'll use the `CvBridge` module to do the conversion.

     1. Import the `CvBridge` modules: